chaunceygardiner/weewx-loopdata/README.md

  * `LABEL_windRose`    : The label of the units for windRose (e.g., 'm')
  * `UNITS_windRose`    : The units that windrose values are expressed in (e.g., 'mile').

+## What's next?
+A later release of LoopData will support more cheetah like keys for observations and include support for week, month and year.
+For example, week high outside temperature with a label will be week.outTemp.max.
+Current outside temperature will be current.outTemp.

 ## Rsync isn't Working for Me, Help!
 LoopData's uses WeeWX's `weeutil.rsyncupload.RsyncUpload` utility.
 If you have rsync working for WeeWX to push your web pages to a remote server, loopdata's rsync is likely to work too.